 3. Congenital neutropenia, an inherited disorder that results in chronic infections.

 4. Neuroblastoma, where "neuro" means nerves, "blastoma" means cancer that has an effect on the developing or immature cells, is mostly seen in and around adrenal glands.
 Having said that, neuroblastoma can arise in areas such as the abdomen, chest, neck, spine too.

-5. Sickle cells anemia, a genetic blood disorder that results in misshapen red blood cells.
+5. Sickle cells anaemia, a genetic blood disorder that results in misshapen red blood cells.

-6. Thalassemia, a genetic blood disorder that compels the human body to form hemoglobin in an abnormal form that remains an integral part of red blood cells.
+6. Thalassemia, a genetic blood disorder that compels the human body to form haemoglobin in an abnormal form that remains an integral part of red blood cells.

 7. Hurler's syndrome, a rare form of mucopolysaccharidosis type 1, lysosomal storage disorder can cause a wide range of problems that may include, skeletal abnormalities, respiratory issues, diminished life-expectancy period etc.

 8. Adrenoleukodystrophy, a genetic abnormality that can destroy myelin leading to seizures and hyperactivity.

 9. Immune deficiency disorder, a condition when the body loses its capability to combat infections and diseases efficiently.